gardener/landscaper/docs/gettingstarted/install-landscaper-controller.md

-# Install and Configure the Landscaper
+# Installation and configuration of Landscaper

-This document describes the installation of the landscaper.
+This document describes the installation of Landscaper.

-The landscaper is a kubernetes controller that reconciles installations and handles the interaction with the deployers through deploy items.
+Landscaper is a Kubernetes controller that reconciles installations of _Components_ and handles the interaction with _Deployers_ through _DeployItems_.

 ## Installation

-The Landscaper can be easily installed via helm using the helm chart in [charts/landscaper](charts/landscaper).
+Landscaper can easily be installed via [Helm](https://helm.sh/) using the Helm chart in [charts/landscaper](charts/landscaper).

 ```
 helm install -n ls-system landscaper ./charts/landscaper
 ```

-We also build oci charts so the landscaper can also be installed with a specific version with:
+We are also building OCI charts so a specific version of Landscaper can be installed with:

 ```
 export HELM_EXPERIMENTAL_OCI=1
 export LS_VERSION="0.1.0"